wrr/rack-wwwhisper/heroku-doc.md

 #### Use wwwhisper locally

-If you want to use the wwwhisper service locally, copy WWWHISPER_URL variable from the Heroku config.
+To use the wwwhisper service locally, use the wwwhisper admin to allow logins from a local address.
+Go to the `Site settings` menu and add the local address (for example `http://localhost:8080`) to the list of allowed addresses.
+Next, copy the `WWWHISPER_URL` variable from the Heroku config to your local config.
 If you use Foreman, execute.

     :::term
     $ echo WWWHISPER_URL=`heroku config:get WWWHISPER_URL` >> .env